Best pushchair brands

-Maclaren is an iconic British brand (no connection with McLaren F1 cars), known the world over for its lightweight and portable buggies.
+Maclaren is an iconic British brand, known the world over for its light and portable buggies.
 Generations of parents and children are familiar with its products, and today's Maclaren buggies share many of the same key features as the first ones made, including the famous ‘umbrella’ fold.

-This popular feature, along with limited-edition fabrics from designers including Cath Kidston, makes Maclaren pushchairs a hit with parents and celebrities alike - including Nicole Richie, Salma Hayek, Jools Oliver and Emma Bunton.
-While the brand doesn’t have the caché of, say, Bugaboo, it’s a popular choice because Maclaren pushchairs are funky and practical (and, in many cases, inexpensive).
+This popular feature, along with limited-edition fabrics from designers including Cath Kidston, make Maclaren pushchairs a hit with parents and celebrities alike.
+While Maclaren doesn’t have the yummy mummy cachet of, say, Bugaboo, it’s a popular choice because its pushchairs are funky and practical.

 What is a typical Maclaren pushchair like?

 Before you buy a Maclaren pushchair, check our table below where we've summarised from our reviews and research how Maclaren pushchairs score in our tests, how many Best Buys it currently has and how parents rate the brand.

 Which? members can log in to unlock all the results.

 Not a Which? member?
 Join Which? to instantly unlock these and our thousands of other reviews.